backslashphp/demo/README.md

 ## Domain rules

+Rules are inspired by the [Course Subscriptions example](https://dcb.events/examples/course-subscriptions/) of the Dynamic Consistency Boundary website.

-- A student cannot be enrolled in more than 3 courses.
+- A course cannot accept more students than its capacity.
+- The course capacity can change at any time to any positive integer different from the current one.
-- A course cannot take more students than its capacity.
+- A student cannot join more than 3 courses.
-- Enrollments cannot occur outside the enrollment period.

 ## Getting started